Our History: A Legacy of Quality and Innovation

 The innovative processing plant, Seaboard Triumph Foods, a joint venture between Seaboard Foods and Triumph Foods, opens its doors in Sioux City, Iowa.

-Seaboard Energy, former known as High Plains Bioenergy, becomes the newest company for Seaboard Corporation.
+Seaboard Energy, formerly known as High Plains Bioenergy, becomes the newest company for Seaboard Corporation.
 With the success of the former entity High Plains Bioenergy, a subsidiary of Seaboard Foods, and the potential growth opportunity in renewable energy, Seaboard Energy was created to expand Seaboard's energy business.

 Seaboard Foods completed major renovations to the processing plant in Guymon, Okla.
 The multi-year expansion project added technology and additional space to boost efficiency and improve safety standards.